 2. It’s Not a Great Strategy in a Crowded Market

-In any industry, assessing customer valuations and analyzing the competition prior to setting your prices is crucial.
+In any industry, assessing customer valuations and analyzing the competition (and their market share) prior to setting your prices is crucial.
 If you already have a lot of competitors then chances are your demand curve is fairly elastic, and high prices during your product launch will send customers running in the other direction.
-Price skimming is not a viable strategy in an already busy market, so unless your product includes amazing new features no one can match, it might be a good idea to avoid skimming if fierce competition already exists.
+Price skimming is not a viable strategy in an already busy market, so unless your product includes amazing new features no one can match, it might be a good idea to avoid skimming if you want to maintain a competitive advantage.

 photo credit: pangalactic gargleblaster and the heart of gold